awsdocs/amazon-s3-userguide/doc_source/using-select.md

 ------
 #### [ JavaScript ]

-For a JavaScript example using the AWS SDK for JavaScript with the S3 SelectObjectContent API to select records from JSON and CSV files stored in Amazon S3, see the blog post [ Introducing support for Amazon S3 Select in the AWS SDK for JavaScript](http://aws.amazon.com/blogs/developer/introducing-support-for-amazon-s3-select-in-the-aws-sdk-for-javascript/)\.
+For a JavaScript example that uses the AWS SDK for JavaScript with the S3 `SelectObjectContent` API operation to select records from JSON and CSV files that are stored in Amazon S3, see the blog post [ Introducing support for Amazon S3 Select in the AWS SDK for JavaScript](http://aws.amazon.com/blogs/developer/introducing-support-for-amazon-s3-select-in-the-aws-sdk-for-javascript/)\.

 ------
 #### [ Python ]

-For a Python example on using structured query language \(SQL\) queries to search through data loaded to Amazon S3 as a comma\-separated value \(CSV\) file using S3 Select, see the blog post [ Querying data without servers or databases using Amazon S3 Select](http://aws.amazon.com/blogs/storage/querying-data-without-servers-or-databases-using-amazon-s3-select/)\.
+For a Python example of using SQL queries to search through data that was loaded to Amazon S3 as a comma\-separated value \(CSV\) file by using S3 Select, see the blog post [ Querying data without servers or databases using Amazon S3 Select](http://aws.amazon.com/blogs/storage/querying-data-without-servers-or-databases-using-amazon-s3-select/)\.

 ------